CreativeTools/ct-feather-generator/README.md

 ##Usage
 Download the .ms file from the link above.
 Open 3ds Max and click *MAXScript* -> *Run Script*.
 Navigate to the folder where you saved the .ms file, select it and press *Open*

+Pressing *Generate* in the script will generate a new feather and delete the old one.
+It will delete all objects named *Barbs* or *Rachis*.
+If you want to save your feather make sure to rename the objects to something else before pressing *Generate* again.

 ##Settings
 * Random Seed